cybergarage/uecho-py/doc/device_overview.md

         return True
 ```

  In addition, the developer does not need to update the target property data by the request property data because the `uecho-py` updates the target property by the request property data automatically when the handler returns true.
-The following example shows to check a write request message and set the valid property data to the target property.

 ### 4. Starting Node